Crew-Awesome/weekbox.news/README.md

 1. Copy `templates/post.json` and `templates/body.md` into
    `content/news/posts/<slug>/`.
-2. Use a short, lowercase, kebab-case slug, such as `weekbox-2-4-3`.
+2. Use a short, lowercase, slug, such as `weekbox-2-4-3`.
 3. Set the title, excerpt, and cover path in `post.json`.
 4. Write the article in `body.md`.
 5. Add an entry for the slug to `content/news/index.json`.